 A FICO credit score of 600 or higher is needed for most loan products.

 Sherman Bridge can work with many specific types of credit issues.
 Although in most instances a recent foreclosure, bankruptcy or late mortgage payment could prevent a borrower from qualifying.
 There can be absolutely no open collections or unsatisfied judgments or tax liens associated with the borrower.

 Sherman Bridge cannot sign a loan contract if the borrower has filed for bankruptcy within the last 24 months or has a credit score lower than 600 with insufficient liquid assets.

-Yes, the loan must be issued to an LLC.
+Yes, the loan must be issued to an LLC (or other business entity).